iamAlejandro-n/entra-id-iam-lab/identity-governance/tou.md

 contractors/external partners accessing a SharePoint site with sensitive data.
 Your org wants to legally document that anyone accessing that resource explicitly agreed to acceptable-use terms — auditable per-user, with a timestamp — before Conditional Access even lets them in.

 ## Configuration steps
-1. go to identity governance, terms of use, new term
+1. go to conditional access, terms of use, new term
 2. add pdf and configure settings
 3. create a conditional access policy scoped to a target group and resources
 4. under grand, select the TOU